Impact investing: Mission-related investments (MRIs)

 Mission-related investments (MRIs) are investments, generally made from endowments, into mission-driven organizations that are expected to generate market-rate financial returns comparable to an ordinary investment of a similar type and risk profile.
 MRIs are designed to have both a positive social impact and contribute to the endowment's long-term financial stability and growth.
 Examples of MRIs include loans to mission-aligned non-profit organizations (e.g., charter schools, hospitals or research centers) that are expected to pay back loans with interest, as well as investments in for-profit social impact companies, social impact funds, socially responsible fixed income (bond) funds, impact-oriented private equity funds and public equity portfolios (stocks).

 Impact investing by individuals

 Impact investing historically took place through mechanisms aimed at institutional investors.
 However, there are ways for individuals to participate in providing early stage or growth funding to such ventures.

 Exchange-traded funds

 Exchange-traded funds like the SPDR Gender Diversity ETF from State Street are publicly traded and hence available to anyone with a stock brokerage account.
 MSCI offers 11 environmental, social and governance index ETFs, including popular low-carbon and sustainability indexes.

 Syndicate or pooled investing

 Groups of angel investors focused on impact, where individuals invest as a syndicate also exist.
-Examples include Investors' Circle in the US, Clearly Social Angels in the United Kingdom and the global investor network Toniic.
+Examples include Clearly Social Angels in the United Kingdom.